 I had a new apartment at 122 Mt.
 Auburn St., Harvard Square.
 Jim Parry had moved into a larger apartment at the same address and offered me his old place.
 Ed Hood had the third apartment on the ground flood of 122 Mt.
 Auburn St, along with me and Jim.
 You will remember Ed as the star of Warhol’s My Hustler.
 He also had a prominent part in Chelsea Girls.
-Ed had moved from New York, first to the University of Minnesota, and then to Cambridge in 1969 to enter a Ph.
+Ed had moved from the University of Minnesota to Cambridge in 1958 to enter a Ph.
 D. program in the English Department at Harvard, but by 1971, when I met him, he had been expelled, his academic career curtailed by a bust for shoplifting in the Harvard Coop.

 Over the years the once-roomy apartments had been subdivided, then divided again.
 Mine, described as a “1-bedroom”, was about 250 square feet.
 The bedroom was the size of a large coffin with a high ceiling.
 The kitchen was so narrow that I cold not turn around without rubbing shoulders against the walls.
 All the rooms, including the bathroom, had been built inside what was once a single room.
 But it was mine – I had never had an apartment of my own before, and I loved the place, and loved my neighbors Jim and Ed, too.